 Articles

-TM Oh dear Posted over 10 years ago
+TM Oh dear Posted about 11 years ago

 I would be very keen to know the opinions of our subscribers, but in my view the whole TMO process descended into farce at the weekend.
 It slowed the game down, it undermined referees and it didn’t even get the big decisions correct.